-Trump opens first visit to Israel as president | New Country 923
+Trump: Israelis and Arabs share 'common cause' against Iran | New Country 923

 Palestinians, who viewed Trump’s victory with some trepidation, are said to have been pleasantly surprised by Trump’s openness during a recent meeting with Abbas in Washington.

-The last round of peace talks, led by then-President Barack Obama and his secretary of state, John Kerry, fell apart in 2014.

-One point of contention: the fate of east Jerusalem, which Israel captured in the 1967 Mideast war.
+One point of contention in the talks: the fate of east Jerusalem, which Israel captured in the 1967 Mideast war.
 The area is home to sensitive religious sites, including the Western Wall, the holiest place where Jews can pray.

 Israel considers the entire city to be its capital while the international community says the future of east Jerusalem, claimed by the Palestinians, must be resolved through negotiations.
 The Trump administration drew the ire of some Israelis this week when officials declined to state that the Western Wall was part of Israel, as has been U.S. policy.